 Chloe Ilacqua (2019-Current)

 I am a first year graduate student at Central Michigan, currently pursuing my Masters Degree in Speech Language Pathology.
 I am from Brighton MI and started doing research in the lab in 2019.
-Originally I joined Strong Story Lab because I was and still am passionate about using story telling as a means for healing and coping with having a communication disorder.
+Originally I joined Strong Story Lab because I was, and still am passionate about using story telling as a means for healing and coping with having a communication disorder.
 After being a part of lab for a few years I have been inspired to continue working and making a difference in the lives of adults with communication disorders.
-My favorite part of lab has been being able to learn so much about research, and watching so many people grow.
+My favorite part of lab has been being able to learn so much about research, and participate as a student coach in the Photovoice project!

 Bailey Blaisdell (2020-Current)